 Hikvision is best for:

-- Homeowners who want professional-grade security with high-quality video recording and advanced surveillance features.
+- Homeowners who want professional-grade security with high-quality video and advanced surveillance features.

 - Those who prefer local storage over cloud reliance for added security and reliability.